nerc-project/nerc-docs/docs/get-started/allocation/coldfront.md

 ![ColdFront Login Interface](images/coldfront-login-interface.png)

 You need to click on "**Log in via OpenID Connect**" button.
-This will redirect you to CILogon welcome pagewhere you can select your appropriate Identity Provider as shown below:
+This will redirect you to CILogon welcome page where you can select your appropriate Identity Provider as shown below:

 ![CILogon Welcome Page](images/CILogon.png)